lewis-r-white/QuantAQ_ghana/README.md

 - Automatic parsing of monitor names from file paths
 - Standardization of column names to align with cloud data

-This ensures cloud and SD card data can be merged consistently for downstream analysis.
+This ensures cloud and SD card data can be merged consistently for analysis.

 ## 2. Merging Cloud and SD Card Data (PM, Gas, and Weather)